charliewhyman/restaurant-page/README.md

 # restaurant-page
-A dynamically-rendered page for a fictional restaurant
+A dynamically-rendered page for a fictional restaurant.

 # Introduction